broadinstitute/cromwell/README.md

 Cromwell [supports](https://cromwell.readthedocs.io/en/stable/LanguageSupport/) the WDL workflow language.
 Support for CWL is deprecated in Cromwell version 80 and above.

-CWL will re-introduced at a later date in the [Terra platform](https://terra.bio/), using a solution other than Cromwell.
+CWL will be re-introduced at a later date in the [Terra platform](https://terra.bio/), using a solution other than Cromwell.
 See the blog post ["Terra’s roadmap to supporting more workflow languages"](https://terra.bio/terras-roadmap-to-supporting-more-workflow-languages/) for details.

 ### Security reports